adfinis/adsy-trainings/terraform-workshop/9102_best_practices/modul_best_practices_9102.md

 Uses <https://registry.terraform.io/modules/coreos/kubernetes/azurerm/1.8.9-tectonic.1>

 ## Build your own module
-Just put everything that belogs together in a directory, use local variables and...
+Just put everything that belongs together in a directory, use local variables and...

 ## Build your own module
 ...include it: